TanguyOrtegat/esx_jb_dj/README.md

 - other features will maybe implemented

 this script is perfect match with the new nightclubs.
-Now thinking if i will share or not ...
+Now thinking if i will share or not ... or maybe only share with my folowers and people that encourage me